Cepeen/cepeen.github.io/dcoder.md

 I am experimenting with custom encryption algorithms, which I will publish here.
-For now, I have implemented here one of the most popular algorithms, the so-called <a href = "https://en.wikipedia.org/wiki/Beaufort_cipher">Beaufort cipher</a>.
-The following version allows you to encode the symbols of the full ASCII table.
+For now, I have implemented here few of the most popular algorithms, the so-called <a href = "https://en.wikipedia.org/wiki/Beaufort_cipher">Beaufort cipher</a> and <a href = "https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher">Vigenere cipher</a>.
+The following versions allows you to encode the symbols of the full ASCII table.